Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 Due to the development constrains of numerical and high performance software, a [terminal](#terminal) must be integral part of a scientific development environment.
 Linux is what is used by most theoretical physics departments as provided workstations, and by practically all of modern supercomputers.
 So, most probably you will have contact with Linux machines sooner or later.

 OSX, the operative system of Apple Mac machines, is based on Unix and BSD and therefore shares a lot of similarities with Linux.
 But maintains the perks of a commercially managed product.
 Good internet browsing, decent compatibility with Microsoft office, and has an handy pdf editor included.
-For these reasons is the favourite of many scientists, even though I personally prefer Linux and I find OSX the less reliable of the 3 systems.
+For these reasons is the favourite of many scientists, even though I personally prefer Linux and I find OSX the least reliable of the 3 systems.
 In the case you plan to use OSX, be sure that the terminal emulator you use is setted on "bash", and install [`brew`](https://brew.sh/) to manage the installation and management of development packages.

 Windows, is not quite as proficient with scientific computing and development as the other two competitor.
 I heartily discourage to use as a development platform, and you will have to learn the Linux terminal in any case if you run simulations on department workstation and supercomputers.
 Even though today Windows 10 now includes a full Linux subsystem and related terminal it might be tricky to make [IDE](#ide) work in that environment.
 That said, the advantages in browsing and office productivity cannot be understated.
 Windows has been my system of choice for years, together with a VMware virtual machine running Linux.